bshin9/lifesports_app/README.md

 ## Authors

-This project was developed by Brian Shin, Lovepreet, and Juan.
-We appreciate any feedback and praise as well.
+This project was developed by Brian Shin.
+I appreciate any feedback and praise as well.

 ## License